HydeZero/RSSReader/README.md

 ``pip install -r requirements.txt``

 Now, you are ready to use it!
 Just run `python3 ./src/main.py` and add a feed.
-It will automatically create 2 files to store feed posts and feed urls.
+It will automatically create 2 files in your home directory to store feed posts and feed urls.
 They are subbedFeeds.txt and subbedFeedsContent.csv, so dont delete those.

-Every time it boots up, it will check for new posts.
+Every time it runs, it will check for new posts.

 It is not recommended to use this on rapidly posting/changing feeds, as it will clog up the post file fast.